im-ushan-ikshana/java_lib_project/README.md

 url: The URL for connecting to the MySQL database.
 Change the port number (e.g., localhost:3306) based on your MySQL server's configuration.
 Feel free to modify the configuration according to your MySQL database setup.

 ### Building the Database 🛠️
-Run only the LIB_PROJECT.java Main Class to set up the SQL database.
-The database name is LibDB.
+Run only the `LIB_PROJECT.java` Main Class to set up the SQL database.
+The database name is `LibDB`.
 Ensure that there is no existing database with this name before running.
-Inside the Config Properties file, replace your MySQL server details and save it before running the LIB_PROJECT.java Main Class.
+Inside the Config Properties file, replace your MySQL server details and save it before running the `LIB_PROJECT.java` Main Class.
 Feel free to modify this template to suit the specific details and structure of your project.